steveswinsburg/student-engagement/README.md

 **To use this:**

 * In Sakai, as an administrator, create a sites that will be used for testing.
 Tools are not required.
-* _You can optionally add users at this point if you want all of the users to be the same in each site._
 * In Sakai, as an administrator, go to that site and duplicate it as many times as you like.
 * In Sakai, as an administrator, import the `tests/users.csv` file to create 10000 sample users.
 * In Sakai, go to the sites you created, use `Site Info > Add participants` and copy the list of users in the `test/users_ids_only.csv` file, to add all of the users to the site.
 You can cut down this list of users as well, or mix it up, it is up to you.